-I was determined not to lose another bag this way (and Dave wasn’t wild on spending an hour or two “unsticking” zippers, either).
-I discovered a great product called ZipCare and have been using it ever since on pretty much every zipper we have — and we haven’t had another one freeze OR come off track.
-The photo at right is from the Zip Care web site — I no longer have an “untreated” zipper to show as a comparison!
+I was determined not to lose another bag this way.
+And Dave wasn’t wild on spending an hour or two “unsticking” zippers, either.
+I discovered a great product called ZipCare.
+And I have been using it ever since on pretty much every zipper we have.
+Since then, we haven’t had another one freeze OR come off track.
+The photo at right is from the Zip Care web site.
+I no longer have an “untreated” zipper to show as a comparison!

 In the last few months, I’ve seen numerous high-end tent, backpacking and wet suit companies all recommending Zip Care to prevent stuck zippers and costly repairs.
 I do, too!